GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 ## Ascension

-### The remainder of the Elf traits have been added to the game bringing the total levels of Ascension to 12!
+### The Remainder of the Elf traits have been added to the game bringing the total levels of Ascension to 12!
 - Players can not Ascend past High Elf until after the portal has been opened.
-- Players can not yet Ascend to the highest tier of traits
+- Players can not yet Ascend to the highest tier of traits (Godhood)
 ### Elf Traits
 - Now give Elves huge fertility penalties that increase in severity as you Ascend.
 - Now give no prowess loss from age